TalkTalk is a young company with a long history - and we're proud to have transformed the UK's telecoms landscape in such a short space of time

 TalkTalk launches HomeSafe, becoming the UK’s first internet provider to introduce free, whole home parental filters.
 HomeSafe allows customers to set the boundaries that are most appropriate for them and their families, with over a third of our customers taking advantage of them.
 This year, Opal Telecom also rebrands as TalkTalk Business, offering cutting edge connectivity to tens of thousands of companies, ranging from start ups to major corporations, as well as offering wholesale network access to dozens of resellers.

 TalkTalk demerges from Carphone Warehouse, becoming an independent company listed on the London Stock Exchange.
 We also become a founder member of Project Canvas, working with BBC, ITV, Channel 4, Channel 5, Arqiva and BT to develop a new TV platform merging terrestrial TV and online content.

 TalkTalk sponsors the X Factor, a relationship that has gone from strength to strength over recent years.
 We continue to grow organically and through acquisitions, reaching a quarter of the UK’s residential broadband market after purchasing Tiscali UK and Pipex.

 TalkTalk launches free broadband, completely transforming the UK’s residential market.
 Demand far outstrips supply, but our position as a challenger brand, determined to disrupt the established telecoms market, is established.
-We also buy AOL Broadband from Time Warner, keeping is as a separate brand until 2015; while Opal unveils its next generation network across the country.
+We also buy AOL Broadband from Time Warner, keeping it as a separate brand until 2015; while Opal unveils its next generation network across the country.